aave/governance-v2/README.md

 # Add Alchemy or Infura provider keys, alchemy takes preference at the config level
 ALCHEMY_KEY=""
 INFURA_KEY=""

-# Your access token from Gitlab, with the api scope enabled, to install @aave/aave-token package from Gitlab Package Registry.
-Check this guide to get one https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html
-GITLAB_ACCESS_TOKEN=""

 # Optional Etherscan key, for automatize the verification of the contracts at Etherscan
 ETHERSCAN_KEY=""